huggingface/diffusers/docs/source/en/using-diffusers/merge_loras.md

 image
 ```

-You can call [`~loaders.StableDiffusionLoraLoaderMixin.unfuse_lora`] to restore the original model's weights (for example, if you want to use a different `lora_scale` value).
+You can call [`~~loaders.lora_base.LoraBaseMixin.unfuse_lora`] to restore the original model's weights (for example, if you want to use a different `lora_scale` value).
 However, this only works if you've only fused one LoRA adapter to the original model.
 If you've fused multiple LoRAs, you'll need to reload the model.

 ```py
 pipeline.unfuse_lora()